SciencesPoDRIS/iamassaccess/README.md

 ## Execution
 `> python iamassaccess_cli.py MODE [--metadata METADATA] [--folder FOLDER]`

-- where MODE can be either 'create' or 'update'.
+- where "MODE" can be either *create* or *update*.

-- where METADATA is the path to the metadata file
+- where "METADATA" is the path to the metadata file

-- where FOLDER is the path to the folder containing the items
+- where "FOLDER" is the path to the folder containing the items

-- /!\ Caution /!\ : if you use MODE 'update', you don't have to use METADATA.
+- /!\ Caution /!\ : if you use MODE *update*, you don't have to use METADATA.
 The script will look for a file `metadata.csv` into your folder.

 ### Execution example
 `> python iamassaccess_cli.py update --metadata test/metadata.csv --folder test`